Chimera (genetics): Structure

-The distinction between sectorial, mericlinal and periclinal plant chimeras are widely used.
+The distinction between sectorial, mericlinal and periclinal plant chimeras is widely used.
+Periclinal chimeras involve a genetic difference that persists in the descendant cells of a particular meristem layer.
+This type of chimera is more stable than mericlinal or sectoral mutations that affect only later generations of cells.

 Graft chimeras

 These are produced by grafting genetically different parents, different cultivars or different species (which may belong to different genera).
 The tissues may be partially fused together following grafting to form a single growing organism that preserves both types of tissue in a single shoot.
 Just as the constituent species are likely to differ in a wide range of features, so the behavior of their periclinal chimeras is like to be highly variable.
-The first such known chimera was probably the Bizzaria, which is a fusion of the Florentine citron and the sour orange.
+The first such known chimera was probably the Bizzarria, which is a fusion of the Florentine citron and the sour orange.
 Well-known examples of a graft-chimera are Laburnocytisus 'Adamii', caused by a fusion of a Laburnum and a broom, and "Family" trees, where multiple varieties of apple or pear are grafted onto the same tree.
 Many fruit trees are cultivated by grafting the body of a sapling onto a rootstock.